Omani Empire

 The Omani Empire (الْإِمْبَرَاطُورِيَّة الْعُمَانِيَّة) was a maritime empire, vying with Portugal and Britain for trade and influence in the Persian Gulf and Indian Ocean.
-At its peak in the 19th century, Omani influence or control extended across the Strait of Hormuz to modern-day Iran and Pakistan, and as far south as Cape Delgado.
+After rising as a regional power in the 18th century, the empire at its peak in the 19th century saw its influence or control extend across the Strait of Hormuz to modern-day Iran and Pakistan, and as far south as Cape Delgado in what is now Mozambique.
 After the death of Said bin Sultan in 1856 the empire was divided between his sons into two sultanates, an African section (Sultanate of Zanzibar) ruled by Majid bin Said and an Asian section (Sultanate of Muscat and Oman) ruled by Thuwaini bin Said.

 History

 Becoming a regional power

 Muscat, which is located in a strategic location on trade routes, came under the control of the Portuguese Empire between 1507 and 1650.
 However, the Portuguese did not succeed in controlling Oman in its entirety.
 In mid-17th century, the Omani tribes were able to end the Portuguese presence in Muscat.

-In the year 1696, under the reign of Saif bin Sultan, an Omani fleet attacked Mombasa, besieging the Portuguese Fort Jesus, in which 2,500 civilians had taken refuge.
-The siege of the fort ended after 33 months when the garrison dying of hunger surrendered to the Omanis.
+In 1696, under the reign of Saif bin Sultan, an Omani fleet attacked Mombasa, besieging the Portuguese Fort Jesus, in which 2,500 civilians had taken refuge.
+The siege of the fort ended after 33 months when the garrison, dying of hunger, surrendered to the Omanis.
 By 1783, the Omani Empire had expanded eastwards to Gwadar in present-day Pakistan.
 The Omanis also continued attacking Portuguese bases in western India but failed to conquer any.
 In the north, the Omanis moved into the Persian Gulf, taking Bahrain from the Persians, holding it for several years.
 The expansion of Omani power and influence southwards included the first large-scale settlement of Zanzibar by Omani migrants.